Action Plan Templates: 12 Ready-to-Use Formats for Business, Projects, and Personal Goals

 Schedule Weekly Review Cadence

 Plans without regular reviews die within 2 weeks.
-Schedule a 15-minute weekly check-in (Monday mornings work well).
+Schedule a 15-minute weekly check-in.
 Review: what was completed, what is behind schedule, what is blocked, and what needs to be reassigned.

 Real Action Plan Examples